 Carpets, pets and bathroom mould are key offenders when it comes to triggering allergies, but have you ever thought about the nasty dust and particles living in your window treatments and windows?
 Here’s how to tackle these problems area.

 1. Keep windows and curtains/blinds clean

 It sounds like a no-brainer, but a surprising number of people tend to neglect this area of the home.
 Windows and windowsills in particular tend to attract plenty of dust.
 And the more dust, the more dust mites!
 When it comes to window treatments, polyester curtains tend to be the worst offenders.
 The thick material is a haven for dust, dust mites, pet hair, dander and more (plus, they’re much harder to wash)!
-We recommend making the switch to shutters or PVC, timber or aluminium blinds, as they’re incredibly low-maintenance.
+We recommend making the switch to shutters or vertical blinds, timber, or aluminium blinds, as they’re incredibly low-maintenance.

 To clean these window treatments, all you need to do is wipe them with a microfiber cloth or a soft brush attachment on your vacuum cleaner to remove the majority of the dust.
 Then, use a damp cloth to run over the surface and let them air dry.
 Frequent cleaning in this manner helps prevent the dust from becoming airborne, which means fewer allergy flare ups!
-You can find more tips on cleaning and caring for your blinds here.
+You can find more tips on cleaning and caring for your blinds in our blog.

 2. Place an air purifier near window

 Hayfever sufferers, this one’s for you!
 If you don’t already own one, consider purchasing an air purifier for your home.
 When strategically placed by the window, this will trap airborne particles from outside before they enter the home, circulate in the air and set off a sneezing fit.
 The closer the purifier is to the contaminant, the faster it will trap the particles which are causing you grief!